 Meanwhile, investors globally have raised almost \$80bn to invest in direct lending funds in the last two years, according to data from industry watchers Preqin.
 New peer-topeer lenders such as Lending Club and Funding Circle are aggressively unting for market share, and even nsurers want a piece of the lending game.
 And policymakers including the European Central Bank are pushing for a more developed bond market to make it easier for companies to access non-bank finance.

-Yet like other industry experts, including those that do not work for banks, Steve Dwyre, who heads Lloyds Bank lending to global corporates in industry, technology, media and telecoms, insists the narrative is it easier for them to obtain loans from over unpopular and ailing banks.
+Yet like other industry experts, including those that do not work for banks, Steve Dwyre, who heads Lloyds Bank lending to global corporates in industry, technology, media over unpopular and ailing banks.